-If you had told me when I was a sophomore in college that in a couple years I would be called “Mama” by a goofy, lanky, full of sass 14-year-old boy, I might have laughed at you.
+If you had told me when I was a sophomore in college that in a couple of years I would be called “Mama” by a goofy, lanky, full of sass 14-year-old boy, I might have laughed at you.
 Mostly because at that point I wasn’t dating my coach, had completely different career aspirations, and never thought I was going to follow in the footsteps of my parents.

 But today, I’m the second mama to the sweetest, hardest working, full of life 17-year-old, and he makes me so proud of him every day.
 But as much fun as we’ve had on recruiting and camp trips, it hasn’t always been an easy trip.